Skip to content

 TCP 12478BothWebRTC TURN server for device communication

-Changing Default Ports on a UniFi Network Server
+Changing default ports on a self-hosted UniFi Network server

-Default port assignments can be modified on self‑hosted UniFi Network servers running on Windows, macOS or Linux.
-UniFi Consoles (Cloud Keys, Dream Machines or other embedded controllers) do not allow port changes.
+Default port assignments can be modified on self-hosted UniFi Network servers running on Windows, macOS, or Linux.
+UniFi Consoles (Cloud Keys, Dream Machines, or other embedded controllers) do not permit port changes.

-1. Shut down any running UniFi Network application.
+1. Shut down the running UniFi Network application.